 Cultural Resource Surveys

-Cultural resources are defined as the collective evidence of the past activities and accomplishments of people.
-Buildings, objects, features, locations, and structures with scientific, historic, and cultural value are all examples of cultural resources.
 Cultural Resource Surveys are intended to evaluate, inventory, and document properties to determine their significance within the cultural and historic context of the subject area.
-Cultural Resource Survey work generally involves the preparation of Context Statements (a Statement of Significance) and may lead to local, state or national register nominations and/or historic district nominations.
-Using digital tools including proprietary databases, GIS, internet research, and digital photography, Tim Kelley Consulting specializes in completing efficient and accurate surveys.
+A typical survey generally involves the preparation of a Context Statement (a Statement of Significance) and the documentation of properties on California Department of Parks forms (DPR 523 forms).
+This documentation and evaluation may lead to identifying local, state or national register eligible resources and/or historic districts.

 Transbay Transit Center Survey & Context